npiper/neil-dev-vm/README.md

 # Provisioning an Ubuntu Desktop for API Development

 ## Problem statement

-As an API Developer I would like an automated way to setup and test a Development environment configuration and share the image acrossdifferent formats like an AWS AMI or Virtual box image.
+As an API Developer I would like an automated way to setup and test a Development environment configuration and share the image across different formats like an AWS AMI or Virtual box image.

 An example problem was when needing to upgrade Development environments between Mule 3 & Mule 4 - I wanted a separate development box to be able to switch between them without needing to install both versions on a single machine.